Time-Lapse Photography How-to Guide

 Use a Tripod

 The fact that you need a solid, stable tripod might seem obvious, but it’s often overlooked.
 Flimsy tripods tend to shake slightly, even with a small amount of wind, causing a jitter in the final video.
-To secure the camera, weigh the tripod down by hanging a backpack under the main head.
+To secure the camera, you can give it extra stability if you weigh it down by hanging a backpack under the main head.
 This small amount of weight goes a long way in stabilizing the shots.

 If you don’t have a tripod, you can set the camera on the ground or on a camera bean bag.
 It’s a bit trickier to get the right framing, but it can work.
-Generally, hand-holding a camera does not lead to great results.
+Generally, hand-holding a camera does not lead to great results unless you’re doing some sort of hyper-lapse technique.

 Set the interval according to your subject